If you’ve been around here for very long, you’ve heard me talk about how important it is for your child’s room to be DARK!

 “When can I stop using blackout curtains in my child’s room?”

 For some kids (and adults!), they will just sleep better in a totally dark room and that doesn’t really change.
-I have also seen some older kids, who just don’t seem to be affected by light coming into the room.
+They go to college with a sleeping eye mask and sound machine.

 “What if my child is afraid of the dark?”

-The Three Best Blackout Curtains
+The Three Best Blackout “Curtains”

-Blackout EZ Window Covers
+The Best Blackout “Curtains” for Home: Blackout EZ Window Covers

 The problem with most blackout curtains, shades, or blinds is that light still seeps in through the sides, and potentially the top and bottom, as well.